btindol178/Intelligent-Realestate-Investing/README.md

 <h3> Run a few different ML Models (Regression, Gradient Boost and Random Forest Regressor) to see the best prediction output </h3>

 ![Caption for the picture18.](https://raw.githubusercontent.com/btindol178/Intelligent-Realestate-Investing/main/photos/photos/regression2.JPG)

+<h3> Now lets make a web facing flask app and upload it to elastic beanstalk with AWS </h3>